catec/leica_scanstation/README.md

     - to read and understand the information sent by the scanstation which is published in a ROS topic.
     - to view the video captured by the device which is published as images in another ROS Topic.

-- **leica_scanstation_ros_release**.
-This is a container for the application already compiled and the library files needed to run it.
-The aim is to be able to execute the program in both Windows and Linux (this one requires additional tools such as wine), avoiding compilation errors.

 - **leica_scanstation_msgs**.
 This package defines types of messages and services that permit interpretation of the scanner information.
 It is OS independent.

 - **leica_scanstation_utils**.
 This package contains common functions that assist in the program's execution independently of the OS used.
 Its main purpose is to define the paths for generating and collecting the point clouds.

 ## Dependencies
 - [ROS for Windows](http://wiki.ros.org/Installation/Windows) // [ROS for Ubuntu](http://wiki.ros.org/Installation/Ubuntu)